Cystic Fibrosis Genetic Carrier Testing

 1 in 90 for Asian Americans

-Making the decision to find out whether your child may be born with Cf may be difficult.
-It's important to discuss this decision with a genetic counselor, your doctor, your partner, family members, and possibly a religious counselor.
+Making the decision to find out whether your child may be born with CF may be difficult.
+It's important to discuss this decision with a genetic counselor, your healthcare provider, your partner, family members, and possibly a religious counselor.

 What other tests might I have along with this test?